-The first section of the hike is fairly easy, gently ascending Alpine greenery before making an Achilles-aching ascent to Lorea Notch.
-Beyond, it’s a knee-jarring descent to Heimbach Valley, from where you will gain Schweinstein Col on your way to Tarrentonalm Alpine Pasture Hut.
+The first section of the hike is fairly easy, gently ascending alpine greenery before making an Achilles-aching ascent to the Loreascharte ridge.
+Beyond, it’s a knee-jarring descent to the Heimbach Valley, from where you will gain the Schweinsteinjoch col on your way to the Tarrentonalm hut.
 This is a perfect walk to show intrepid hikers the extraordinary places their feet can take them.
-However, you’ll need to turn your focus from the scenery to your feet as the steep descent from Hinterberg Col can be treacherous and slippery in rain; and you'll have to cross a few snowfields as snow may remain here well into August.
-Beyond Hinterberg Col and Krom Saddle, the tread winds down meadows and Alpine pastures to reach Anhalter Hütte Hut, located in a place that pays scenic dividends to tenacious trekkers.
-Call it a day and savour breathtaking views!
+However, you’ll need to turn your focus from the scenery to your feet as the steep descent from Hinterberg col can be treacherous and slippery in rain, and you'll have to cross a few snowfields as snow may remain here well into August.
+Beyond Hinterberg col and Kromsattel saddle, the path winds down meadows and alpine pastures to reach the Anhalter Hütte hut.
+Call it a day and savour the breathtaking views!

-Eagle View ·If you opt for the alternative route across Heiterwand North Trail from Schweinsteinjoch Col, running some 100 metres above, the trail takes you through abandoned mining claims.
-The decayed tunnels and shafts, where once lead and zinc was mined, are connected by a stunning, 25-kilometre long underground network.
-Exploration tours of the network are offered by the Tarrenz Mining Club.
+Eagle View ·If you opt for the alternative route across the Heiterwand-Nordsteig trail from the Schweinsteinjoch col, running some 100 metres above, the trail takes you through an abandoned mining area.
+The decayed tunnels and shafts, where once lead and zinc was mined, are connected by a stunning, 25-kilometre-long underground network.
+Guided tours of the network are offered by the Tarrenz Mining Club.
 Visit the popular Gurgltal Miner's World in Tarrenz for a look below the surface into local mining history.

-Eagle Kick ·You'll work up a sweat on the vigorously steep climb atop Lorea Notch (elev.
+Eagle Kick ·You'll work up a sweat on the vigorously steep climb onto the Loreascharte ridge (elev.
 2,315m) with lots of talus and scree waiting to be conquered.
-Beyond the notch, the trail steeply descends to Heimbachtal Valley.
+Beyond the ridge, the trail steeply descends to Heimbachtal Valley.
 Trail conditions aside, this route requires some serious stamina.
-The rewards are great --outstanding views of the western Lechtal Alps from Lorea Notch-- but they come at a substantial price in lung and leg pain.
+The rewards are great - outstanding views of the western Lechtal Alps - but they come at a substantial price in lung and leg pain.
 Be prepared to work for every view you get.